LANGUAGE OTHER THAN ENGLISH INSTRUCTION

 Per Board Policies 6146.1, 6146.11, and 6146.3, the district shall grant credit toward high school graduation for successful completion of coursework in languages other than English in a private school.
 (Education Code 51243-51244, 5 CCR 1632), only if all of the following conditions are met:

-1. The institution has been WASC (or regionally equivalent) accredited as a school offering courses leading to a high school diploma and/or University of California approved.
+1. The institution has been accredited by the Western Association of Schools & Colleges, or a regional equivalent, as a school offering courses leading to a high school diploma or University of California approved.
 Courses taken through providers that are WASC-accredited as Supplementary Ed only will not be accepted for college preparatory credit.

 2. The courses are in languages designated in Education Code 51244 or State Board of Education regulations.